cbarkr/blog/content/index.md

 Conversations with myself

-This is where I #ramble, explore an #idea or two, or share #blog posts
+This is where I share #blog posts, #notes, or anything else on my mind